Security, take him away!

 Why A New Core Set?

-A rotating Core Set actually affords Design and OP a ton of freedom in both addressing existing issues in the card pool as well as in allowing Development and OP ways to excite players without the use of new cards.
+A rotating core set actually affords Design and Organized Play a ton of freedom in both addressing existing issues in the card pool as well as in allowing Development and OP ways to excite players without the use of new cards.
 Bringing back old favorites or saving soon-to-be rotated cards is possible if we update the Core Set with major rotation milestones, and is consistent in how the Revised Core Set was used to address the very first rotation.
-As long as we continue to focus on the Core Set as an excellent standalone experience and the premiere way to teach new players, a rotating Core Set ends up offering players a lot.
-I know many of us love the Revised Core set, myself included, but once you play with this new core set and start experimenting in the new meta, I really hope that you agree with me when I say that it is easily my favorite standalone Netrunner experience to date.
+As long as we continue to focus on the core set as an excellent standalone experience and the premiere way to teach new players, a rotating core set ends up offering players a lot.
+I know many of us love the Revised Core Set, myself included, but once you play with this new core set and start experimenting in the new meta, I really hope that you agree with me when I say that it is easily my favorite standalone Netrunner experience to date.

 What Is This Core Set’s Goal?

 I had a few goals when beginning work on System Core 2019.
 One was to invigorate the meta with powerful cards that had rotated with the advent of Revised Core, while at the same time not making the meta all about those cards.
-While the current card pool is particularly vulnerable to specific powerful interactions that prevent me from reprinting some of the truly classic classics (Medium/Parasite + Contaminate/Knobkierie, Desperado + Crowdfunding, SSCG + Amani + CtM, Scorched Earth + HPT to name a few), there were quite a few cards from pre-Lunar that I was thrilled to play with alongside the most recent additions to the cardpool.
-I consider the current meta to be great right now, as is the Revised Core set, and introducing truly sweeping changes isn’t what we need right now.
+While the current card pool is particularly vulnerable to specific powerful interactions that prevent me from reprinting some of the truly classic classics (Medium/Parasite + Contaminate/Knobkierie, Desperado + Crowdfunding, SanSan City Grid + Amani Senai + Controlling the Message, Scorched Earth + High-Profile Target to name a few), there were quite a few cards from pre-Lunar that I was thrilled to play with alongside the most recent additions to the cardpool.
+I consider the current meta to be great right now, as is the Revised Core Set, and introducing truly sweeping changes isn’t what we need right now.

 Rekindling Old Connections

-With Kati Jones in everyone’s starting deck, all runner factions have the tools to contest a corp’s endgame, but at the same time the corp gains some devious ways of disrupting such a powerful economic tool.
+With Kati Jones in everyone’s starting deck, all Runner factions have the tools to contest a Corp’s endgame, but at the same time the Corp gains some devious ways of disrupting such a powerful economic tool.
 Paper Trail, Contract Killer, and the various tagging tools at NBN’s disposal are available to punish players that lean too hard on sitting back or who end up running too aggressively and using Kati as a failsafe.
-Finally, value SEA Source can be the correct play in a Core Set!
-The tension produced from Kati’s economic engine vs. the corp’s resource trashing tools is an absolute blast that fully utilizes Netrunner’s classic bluffing mechanics on a high level that I haven’t seen in an introductory product before; I’ve had games where I wasted an action unloading a Kati for fear of an uncontestable Contract Killer, only to let my opponent overadvance an Atlas, and I’ve had games where my opponent slammed a Priority Requisition behind a Data Raven, forcing me to consider if I was capable of operating without Kati for a good chunk of the game.
+Finally, value SEA Source can be the correct play in a core set!
+The tension produced from Kati’s economic engine vs. the Corp’s resource-trashing tools is an absolute blast that fully utilizes Netrunner’s classic bluffing mechanics on a high level that I haven’t seen in an introductory product before; I’ve had games where I wasted an action unloading a Kati for fear of an uncontestable Contract Killer, only to let my opponent over-advance a Project Atlas, and I’ve had games where my opponent slammed a Priority Requisition behind a Data Raven, forcing me to consider if I was capable of operating without Kati for a good chunk of the game.

-The concept of tags being an important means of punishing the runner from continuing to set up their board led to several other high-value Neutral resources being added to the Core Set.
-All runners can help set up their rigs while applying pressure thanks to the card draw provided by Earthrise Hotel and returning hacker John Masanori.
-John in particular adds more of that back-and-forth tension I love in play; he’s very strong when you’re ahead, but when the corp starts trying to score he suddenly becomes a liability should you not have your rig fully installed.
-All of this contributes to a game where both runner and corp are regularly presented with the concept of tags as a real punishment that won’t immediately end a game, and using the “Trash a resource” basic action can be one clearly worth pursuing even on an introductory level.
+The concept of tags as means of punishing the Runner and preventing them from setting up their board led to several other high-value Neutral resources being added to System Core 2019.
+All Runners can help set up their rigs while applying pressure thanks to the card draw provided by Earthrise Hotel and returning hacker John Masanori.
+John in particular adds more of that back-and-forth tension I love in play; he’s very strong when you’re ahead, but when the Corp starts trying to score he suddenly becomes a liability should you not have your rig fully installed.
+All of this contributes to a game where tags are a real punishment, yet won’t immediately end a game, and using the “trash a resource” basic action can be worth pursuing, even in an introductory-level game.